UlrichBecker/DocFsm/README.md

         Overwrites the list of state transition keywords by the in PARAM given keyword.
         NOTE: For each new keyword use a separate option-label.
         E.g.: -t FSM_MY_TRANSITION -t FSM_MY_TRANSITION_NEXT ...

+-e <PARAM>, --trSelf <PARAM>
+        Overwrites the list of state self-transition keywords by the in PARAM given keyword.
+        NOTE: For each new keyword use a separate option-label.
+        E.g.: -e FSM_MY_TRANSITION_SELF -e FSM_MY_TRANSITION_SELF_NEXT ...

 -d <PARAM>, --declare <PARAM>
         Overwrites the list of state deceleration keywords by the in PARAM given keyword.